Find a teacher

 3. Bulgarian (Bulgara Kajero)

-If you are the native speaker of any of these languages or if you know these languages, I really need your help.
-Please follow and spare a few minutes correcting my mistakes.
+If you are a native speaker of any of these languages or if you know these languages, I really need your help.
+Please follow and spare a few minutes to correct my mistakes.
 Just in case if you wonder what is the language used in naming those blogs, it is Esperanto!

 Telenovela

 Watching dramas is also a good way to learn languages although the level of difficulty may vary based on the story of the drama that you watch.
-I recently found a Spanish-language drama (or usually called Telenovela) produced by United States-based television network Telemundo Studios, called Corazón Valiente.
+I recently found a Spanish-language drama (usually called Telenovela) produced by the United States-based television network Telemundo Studios, called Corazón Valiente.

 Corazón valiente, is a gripping tale of love, loyalty, courage and intrigue, where two women bodyguards will face not only those who seek to attack their protected but also those who stand in their way to happiness. - Wikipedia